vadimv/server-components/README.md

 ### Routing

-A page's components tree HTML generation consists of two phases:
+A web page's components tree HTML generation consists of two phases:
 - a routing function maps an incoming HTTP request to the root component state
 - the root component and its descendants render this state to HTML markup